cameraui/docs/admin/settings.md

 # Settings overview

-Most of how camera.ui is configured lives under **Settings**, reached from the menu.
+Most configuration lives under **Settings** in the menu.
 Some settings are personal to your account; others are server-wide and need an admin.

 ## Personal settings